osmandapp/web/main/docs/user/map/interact-with-map.md

 **Settings for map orientation modes:**

-- Map Orientation modes can be opened in the [Profile settings](../personal/profiles.md#appearance) as well as by long-tapping the [Compass button](../widgets/map-buttons.md#compass).
+- Map Orientation modes can be opened in the [Profile settings](../personal/profiles.md#appearance) as well as by long tapping the [Compass button](../widgets/map-buttons.md#compass).

 - To quickly switch between map orientation modes:
    - For **Android** version: